CMU-CREATE-Lab/timemachine-creator/README.txt

 Run:
 1. cd to /debug (this directory was created by 'qmake' in your source files directory.
 Double cick the name of your program: {name}.exe

+Window compile script to create a production ready version can found in /tmc/make-win-installer.bat